ofrankeADD/fastapi_crud/README.md

 - For the CI pipeline I am using Docker, Pytest, Github Actions and AWS ECR.

-- For the web API I am using FastAPI, Traefik, Postgres and SQLAlchemy.
+- For the backend I am using FastAPI, Traefik, Postgres and SQLAlchemy.

 - The app has implemented the standard CRUD routes GET, POST, PUT and DELETE for a notes table.

+- Currently under development: frontend with Vue.js and axios